Quickstart

 -

-Now that the schema has been defined, data can be inserted into the database.
+With the schema defined, we can now insert data into the database.

 Load data